henrynitzberg/ElevatorButtonFinder/README.md

         standard input:
                 'python findButtons.py' OR
                 'path/to/image.jpg | python findButtons.py'
+        \
-        The binary classifier can also be trained from the command line, but the repository comes with a trained model, so this is not required:
+        The binary classifier can be trained from the command line, but the repository comes with a trained model, so this is not required:
                 'python train_bin_class.py'
         However, it requires that a directory named 'data' exists in the same